 Existing youth facility to be retained or relocated in a suitable and appropriate location.
 Design, layout and access should be carefully considered to avoid adverse impacts on existing residential properties.

 Residential development should include a significant proportion of improved publicly accessible on site open space.
-Development of this site is closely linked with the allocation of the Former Padstow School-Detached Playing Field at Beckhampton Road for a community sports hub.
-Due to the proximity of PA3, PA5, PA6, PA8 and PA9 there is the opportunity to look at the Open Space requirements across all the sites.
+Development of this site is closely linked with the allocation of the Former Padstow School Detached Playing Field at Beckhampton Road for a community sports hub.
+Due to the proximity of PA3, PA5, PA6, PA8 and PA9 Open Space requirements will be comprehensively coordinated across all these sites.

 Development should include mitigation measures which result in an overall increase in the quality and ecological value of open space in the area.
 Appropriate mitigation could consist of improved green corridors; new allotments; new equipped play area; links to and improvement of local LWS/LNR at Sunrise Hill.
 Within Minerals Safeguarding Area - requires consultation but not considered a barrier to development.